rami3l/pacaptr/README.md

     >> brew cask install gimp
     ```

 - `Chocolatey` support: Experimental.

-Don't forget to run in an elevated shell!
+  - Tips: Don't forget to run in an elevated shell!
+You can do this easily with tools like [gsudo].

 - `Dpkg/Apt` support: Experimental.

 - `--dryrun`: Use this flag to just print out the command to be executed (sometimes with a --dry-run flag to activate the package manager's dryrun option).

-    Some query commands might still be run, but anything "big" should have been stopped from running, eg. installation.
+  - Some query commands might still be run, but anything "big" should have been stopped from running, eg. installation.
 For instance:

     ```bash
     # Nothing will be deleted here: